SystemFw/upperbound/README.md

 libraryDependencies += "org.systemfw" %% "upperbound" % "version"
 ```

-You can find the latest version in the [releases](https://github.com/SystemFw/upperbound/releases) tab.
+You can find the latest version in the [releases](https://github.com/SystemFw/upperbound/releases) tab.__
 **upperbound** depends on `fs2`, `cats`, `cats-effect` and `cats-collections`.

 **Note:**

 For the time being binary compatibility is **not**
 guaranteed.
-This is not a problem when using **upperbound** for
+This is not a problem for usage in applications (which is
-applications (which is where you would mostly use a rate limiter
+where you would mostly use a rate limiter anyway), but risky if used
-anyway), but risky if used in libraries.
-Binary compatibility will be
-guaranteed in the future.
+in libraries.
+Binary compatibility will be guaranteed in the future.

 ## Design principles